hxwang/SmartGridSummary/topics/file/nilm.md

 ### Objective
 - NILM can be used to extract appliance profiles from load profiles.
 It is considered "non-instrusive" because it does this at the electric meter without instrumenting individual appliances.
+- NILM is an energy disaggregation approach.
+Energy disaggregation is the task of using an aggregate energy signal, such as that coming from a whole-home power monitor, to make inferences about the different invidual loads of the system.

+### Benefits
+- Information about individual appliances is much more userful to consumers thatn simply total electricity usage.

 ### How it works
 - Appliace Profile